 - Land area devoted to retention pursuant to the requirements of the C-51 drainage basin, or land area devoted to vegetation preservation pursuant to the Environmentally Sensitive Lands Ordinance, excluding AGR or Sector Plan preserve areas, shall not be counted toward the maximum acreage threshold.
 [Ord.
-2006-004] PDDs or TDDs in the AGR Tier are limited to the 80/20 PUD, 60/40 PUD or AGR TMD (FLUE Policy 1.5.1-a). - s for the UC or UI FLU de signation - Dwelling units shall include any density awarded as part of a density bonus program.
+2006-004] PDDs or TDDs in the AGR Tier are limited to the 80/20 PUD, 60/40 PUD or AGR TMD (FLUE Policy 1.5.1-a).

+- Dwelling units shall include any density awarded as part of a density bonus program.
 [Ord.
 2006-004]